smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/DataLoaderData/DataLoading.md

   Needs to be set to read this file from the current directory.
 This means the soujrce has to be edited to change the database type and connection settings.
 The current default is localhost and Postgres.
 * Numeric total fields to be supported
+* Numerators without a total field needs to be supported; exception is not handled correctly.
+Data loader tol only support aggregate data.

 Peter Hambly
 17th August 2017